Determinantal point process models and statistical inference : Extended version: Concluding remarks

 We do not think of a DPP as a mechanistic model, i.e.\ a model which describes a physical process generating a spatial point process dataset.
 Rather our overall purpose of fitting DPP models is to provide empirical models with a parsimonious parametrization, where we can compare different spatial point pattern datasets by comparing their estimated DPP model parameters, their maximized likelihoods, their intensities and pair correlation functions as well as other summaries.
 This is also possible when fitting parametric Poisson process models, Poisson cluster process models, and Cox process models (see e.g.\ \cite{moeller:waagepetersen:07} and the references therein), however, these are not models for repulsion (or regularity or inhibition) but rather for no interaction in the Poisson case and clustering or aggregation in the other cases.
 Moreover, as mentioned, for Gibbs point processes it is in general more complicated to use a maximum likelihood approach and it is not possible to find the intensity, the pair correlation function or other moment properties except by using time consuming simulations.

-At several places we discussed repulsiveness of DPPs and realized that a wide range of soft-core cases and to some extent more repulsive cases are well covered by the DPP models introduced in Section~\ref{sec:stationary}.
+At several places we discussed repulsiveness of DPPs.
 However, there is a trade-off between how large the intensity and how repulsive a stationary DPP can be, cf.\ Section~\ref{sec:examples}.
-In Section~\ref{sec:quantify} we suggested the quantity $\mu$ in \eqref{eq:rough} as a rough way of quantifying repulsiveness for stationary point processes with a pair correlation function not greater than one, but it may be worthwhile to consider other ways of quantifying repulsiveness in DPPs.
+In Appendix~\ref{sec:quantify} we suggested the quantity $\mu$ in \eqref{eq:rough} as a rough way of quantifying repulsiveness for stationary point processes with a pair correlation function not greater than one, but it may be worthwhile to consider other ways of quantifying repulsiveness in DPPs.
 In particular, we have characterized the 'most repulsive stationary DPP' with fixed intensity $\rho$, the kernel of which is a jinc-like function in the planar case, see \eqref{e:2trekant}.